 - Wipe over the area with a dampened clean or rinsed microfibre cloth

 - Apply a tablespoon-sized amount of conditioner to a just dampened microfibre cloth and squeeze to incorporate

-- Apply by spray to one small section at a time
+- Apply by spray to one section at a time

 How Often To Clean

-Consider how often do we wipe down our kitchen benches or how often do we wash our clothes… Imagine going a month without doing either.
+Consider how often we wipe down our kitchen benches and wash our clothes… Imagine going a month without doing either.
 Lounges and car seats in regular use gather soiling, spills and ‘human grime’ at the same pace as everything else we use daily.

 A 1-3 monthly maintenance clean is recommended or more often in high traffic environments.
 The more regularly you wipe over your leather, the quicker the job.
 Light and regular is infinitely better for leather than harsh spring cleaning or worse still, the one in 5 or 10 years clean.
 It ensures your furniture is always a joy to use and looks good too.